A

 A working revenue system.

-A redesigned site is the visible part.
-Underneath it sits the infrastructure that actually generates leads — capture, follow-up, and the operational backbone that turns visitors into bookings.
+We talked about this on the call — a redesigned site is the visible part.
+Underneath sits the infrastructure that actually generates leads.
+Capture, follow-up, and the operational backbone that turns visitors into bookings.

 Deliverable 01